 There’s a scene in Midsommar where Dani speaks to her boyfriend’s buddies, but we only see her reflection on the TV.
 It shows how disconnected she is with this group of supposed friends.
 Such shots don’t exist in the Swedish commune where Dani, and all her pain, is welcome with open arms.
-Midsommar is creepy, but it’s a brilliantly constructed film with ample foreshadowing and symbolism.
+Midsommar's plot and secrets are certainly creepy and unsettling, but it’s a brilliantly constructed film with ample foreshadowing and symbolism.

 Best 90s Horror Movies

 Much of the dialogue in The Blair Witch Project is improvised.
 While the filmmakers had a 35-page screenplay, the actors had to handle much of the heavy lifting.
 While improvisation with amateur actors can be a risk, it ultimately works in the film’s favor as it gives off a more naturalistic vibe as though these are real people in the woods.

 A Girl Walks Home Alone at Night (2014) acquired its funding through Indiegogo.
 It serves as a lesson to filmmakers that crowdfunding platforms can be highly effective at getting your movie made, especially when it’s so stylishly shot and beautifully rendered.

 Best Vampire Horror Movies